On the computation of zone and double zone diagrams: Introduction

 One of the main challenges regarding zone diagrams is their computation.
-This is evident already from the title of the original work \cite{AMTn}.
-In a continuous setting this task has been addressed so far only by Asano, Matou{\v{s}}ek, and Tokuyama \cite{AMTn} in the case of the Euclidean plane with finitely many point sites.
-While the formal claims and proofs mentioned there are insightful, the discussion about an actual method for the approximate computation of zone diagrams was very brief with almost no theoretical or practical details.
-More precisely, it was written there that one can use convex polygons with many sides for approximating the components of these sequences, and that each iteration is computationally demanding, but with the exception of a few (interesting) pictures, no additional details were given.
-This (approximate) computation was restricted to the above setting.
-As will be explained in Section \ref{sec:QualitativeDescription}, one of the main reasons for this restriction was the lack of a method for computing Voronoi diagrams in a general setting.
-Another reason is the lack of any known representation of the boundaries of the involved regions (conjectured to be non-algebraic in many cases; this is supported by the recent preprint \cite{MonterdeOngayPre2013}).
+This is evident already in the title of the original work \cite{AMTn}.
+In a continuous setting this task has been addressed so far only by Asano, Matou{\v{s}}ek, and Tokuyama in \cite{AMTn} in the case of the Euclidean plane with finitely many point sites.
+While the formal claims and proofs mentioned there are insightful, the discussion about an actual method for the approximate computation of zone diagrams is very brief with almost no theoretical or practical details.
+More precisely, it is written there that one can use convex polygons with many sides for approximating the components of the iterative sequences, and that each iteration is computationally demanding, but with the exception of a few interesting pictures, no additional details can be found there.
+One of the main difficulties in trying to extend the method of approximate computation mentioned in \cite{AMTn} to more general settings is the need for a method for computing Voronoi diagrams in a general setting.
+Another difficulty is the lack of any known representation of the boundaries of the involved regions.
+In fact, they are conjectured to be non-algebraic in many cases and this conjecture is supported by the recent paper \cite{MonterdeOngay2014jour} which establishes this claim for the case of two point sites in the Euclidean plane.